graphql-markdown/graphql-markdown/CONTRIBUTING.md

 When making your changes, remember to check your code by running:

-* `yarn lint` checks that the code respects Javascript standards.
+* `npm run lint` checks that the code respects Javascript standards.
-* `yarn test` runs the test suites.
+* `npm test` runs the test suites.

 When you are ready, you should then run the full checks with `earthly +all`.

-> Note that `yarn lint` and `yarn test` will be automatically triggered when committing code, and `earthly +all` will be automatically triggered when pushing local code to the remote repository.
+> Note that `npm run lint` and `npm test` will be automatically triggered when committing code, and `earthly +all` will be automatically triggered when pushing local code to the remote repository.

 ### Committing changes